 - Talking Animal: Compared to the previous Lucky Luke movie Daisy Town (1971), Jolly Jumper and Rantanplan are now talking animals, though they only talk to other animals or the audience.

-- That Poor Cat: The Daltons' initial encounter with Luke, he's holding Rantanplan, and has to drop him to raise his arms, with the appropriate cry of panic from the dog.
+- That Poor Cat: During the Daltons' initial encounter with Luke, he's holding Rantanplan and has to drop him to raise his arms, with the appropriate cry of panic from the dog.

 - Thirsty Desert: The Daltons cross one, called "The Desert of Thirst".

 - Track Trouble: One of the people who the Dalton brothers are trying to kill is a train driver, and they decide to accomplish it by derailing his train.